marcusgreen/moodle-qtype_gapfill/README.txt

 Version 1.1 includes a count of correct answers and clears incorrect responses in interactive mode Version 1.2 will colour duplicate answers yellow when discard duplicates mode is used (see help) Version 1.3 toggle regex for plain string compare.
-Useful for maths, html and programming language questions
+Useful for maths, html and programming language questions Version 1.4 added support for touch devices such as Apple iOS phones and tablets (iPhone/iPad) and Android devices